-James McDowell was the son of William & Elizabeth McDowell (nee Jones) who, I believe, married in 1884 at St. Oswald’s Church, Chester (Cheshire West CE15/8/393) and by the 1891 census they were living at Liverpool Road, Gt.
-Neston, Chesire (Parkgate), William was head of the household, 35 and a Publican, born in Killashaudra, Ireland, Elizabeth, was 31 and unfortunately there was no place or birth given for her and their children, who were William S., 6, Margaret E., 5, Lily, 3 and James 1.
+James McDowell was the son of William & Elizabeth McDowell (nee Jones) who, I believe, married in 1884 at St. Oswald’s Church, Chester (Cheshire West CE15/8/393).
+According to the 1891 census they were living at Liverpool Road, Gt.
+Neston, Chesire (Parkgate).
+William was head of the household, 35 and was a Publican who had been born in Killashaudra, Ireland.
+His wife, Elizabeth, was 31.
+Their listed children, were William S., 6, Margaret E., 5, Lily, 3 and James 1.

-Tragically William was to die in 1899, aged 44 years his death is registered in Neston (Wirral NES/14/24) and Elizabeth was to marry again in Chester in a Civil Ceremony in 1900 (Cheshire West ROC/41/11).
-Her Bridegroom was Samuel Evans and on the 1901 census they are living at 333 & 335 High Street, Connah’s Quay, Flintshire, taking up 2 buildings.
-Samuel Evans, 33 was a General Labourer, who had been born in Connah’s Quay, his Wife Elizabeth Evans, 39 states she was born in Whitchurch, Salop.
-Her children were Willie, 16, an Ironworker’s Labourer, Maggie, 15, Lily, 13 and James 11 and Norah 9, all with the surname McDowell and all born in Neston, Cheshire.
+William McDowell died in 1899, aged 44.
+(His death was registered in Neston (Wirral NES/14/24).
+Elizabeth remarried in Chester in a Civil Ceremony in 1900 (Cheshire West ROC/41/11).
+Her new husband was Samuel Evans.
+They were recorded in the 1901 census living at 333 & 335 High Street, Connah’s Quay, Flintshire.
+Samuel Evans, 33 was a General Labourer, who had been born in Connah’s Quay.
+Elizabeth Evans, 39 was born in Whitchurch, Salop.
+Her children were Willie, 16, an Ironworker’s Labourer, Maggie, 15, Lily, 13, James 11 and Norah 9.
+All the children had the surname McDowell and all had been born in Neston, Cheshire.

-James McDowell in the UK, Army Registers of Soldiers’ Effects, 1901-1929 in which the army calculated what moneys were owed to deceased soldiers includes an entry for James McDowell.
+The UK, Army Registers of Soldiers’ Effects, 1901-1929 in which the army calculated what moneys were owed to deceased soldiers includes an entry for James McDowell.
 It tells us that the sole Legatee was his widow Emma who was paid £1.
 17s 10d on the 6th November 1917 and his War Gratuity of £18 on the 6th December 1919.
 This source states that he died at No 4 Casualty Clearing Station in Belgium.